 Check-in for inconsistent messages.

 If it is important to you to be remembered as respectful, then do you turn up to meetings on time?
 Do you provide an agenda and don’t waste other people’s time?
 Do you follow through on what you said you were going to do?
 Are you a good communicator and keep people informed?
 Words really are cheap without the actions to back them up.
 Check to see what messages you may be sent out which are inconsistent with your values.

 Create your action plan of easy steps.

 You may need to work with a coach to decide ‘what is the best step from here that will achieve the best results?’
 This can mean updating your LinkedIn page, creating agendas for meetings, and allocating time in your calendar to get personal work completed.

 Check-in and follow up after any performance reviews or assessments.

 I recently worked with a CEO who was feeling stressed and challenged.
-During our coaching session we discussed his confusion around his values alignment and connection to the other people within the organisation.
-After undertaking a branding exercise we discovered that feedback from his family highlighted that they found him to have a great sense of humour and he was fun to be around.
-However, at work, he found it very difficult to use humour leaving him feeling disconnected to others.
-As a result of this exercise, he then began to introduce humour into his meetings including sharing his own personal amusing stories in presentations.
+During our coaching session, we discussed his confusion around his values alignment and connection to the other people within the organization.
+After undertaking a branding exercise we discovered that feedback from his family highlighted that they found him to have a great sense of humor and he was fun to be around.
+However, at work, he found it very difficult to use humor leaving him feeling disconnected from others.
+As a result of this exercise, he then began to introduce humor into his meetings including sharing his own personal amusing stories in presentations.

 Just by doing this simple task, he then experienced a greater connection with his team and felt far more congruent with his values.
 He then began to feel less stressed and stopped dreading going to work.